Priorities

 My Record

-• It is the City’s responsibility to deliver solutions for the community to adapt to climate change and I have championed since its onset its ambitious Climate Action Plan (CAP).
-I serve as a Council Liaison to the Climate Change Advisory Committee, and approved funding for a full-time Climate and Sustainability Manager.
-Areas we are working on include increasing the Island’s clean energy production, reducing reliance on single occupancy vehicles, addressing sea-level rise, wildfire risk, and changing precipitation trends.
-The hard work of implementing the CAP continues, and if re-elected it will be my priority to ensure that this work continues.
+• It is the City’s responsibility to deliver solutions for the community to adapt to climate change.
+I have championed since its onset the City’s ambitious Climate Action Plan (CAP).
+I serve as a Council Liaison to the Climate Change Advisory Committee, and I approved funding for a full-time Climate and Sustainability Manager.
+We continue to work on increasing the Island’s clean energy production (e.g., the 150 kW photovoltaic system at Woodward Middle School), reducing reliance on single occupancy vehicles (e.g., the Income-qualified E-Bike Voucher Purchase Pilot Program), addressing sea-level rise (we funded an assessment), mitigating wildfire risk (e.g., working with BIFD and Bainbridge Prepares to manage risk and inform the community), and changing precipitation trends (e.g., considering water conservation measures following the completion of the Groundwater Management Plan).
+It will be my priority to ensure that the hard work of implementing the CAP continues.

 • Water is our most precious resource, and with Bainbridge Island wholly reliant on aquifers for its water supply, I initiated Council discussions on the implementation of water conservation measures to coincide with the completion of our Groundwater Management Plan.

 • Vibrant communities depend upon a healthy and resilient ecosystem.
-I serve as Vice-Chair on the Executive Committee of the West Sound Partners for Ecosystem Recovery.
+In addition to supporting the Springbrook Creek and Cooper Creek Fish passage projects, I serve as Vice-Chair on the Executive Committee of the West Sound Partners for Ecosystem Recovery.
 Commonly known by its acronym WSPER, it is the lead entity on the west side of Puget Sound working on salmon recovery and the broader ecosystem.
 I work alongside Suquamish Tribal Chairman - and WSPER Chair -Leonard Forsman and other members of the Executive Committee in identifying, prioritizing, and implementing actions to conserve and restore the Puget Sound ecosystem, recover salmon, and protect, improve, and conserve water resources for people, fish and wildlife.

 • I serve on the Puget Sound Clean Air Agency (PSCAA) Advisory Council.
 The PSCAA is tasked with protecting public health, improving neighborhood air quality, and reducing the region’s contribution to climate change.
 Serving on the Agency’s Advisory Council, I help to advise the agency in its work, including its strategic plan and community outreach.